hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

   dplyr::select(gs_name, gene_symbol)
 ```

 Now that we have our gene sets, we need to prepare the fold changes.
-GSEA will use the log2 fold changes obtained from the differential expression analysis for every gene to perform the analysis.
+GSEA will use the log2-fold changes obtained from the differential expression analysis for every gene to perform the analysis.
 We need to create an ordered and named vector for input to clusterProfiler:

 ```r
 # Extract the foldchanges